dmoonfire/fedran/src/desòchu.markdown

   - Person
   - Shimusògo Clan Member
   - Clan Member
-  - Sand and Blood Characters
+  - Sand and Blood Character
-  - Sand and Blood Secondary Characters
+  - Sand and Blood Secondary Character
 summary: One of the most powerful of the [Shimusògo]() [warriors](/kyōti-warrior/).
 ---